Splurge, spend and stocking fillers: Christmas gifts for Foodies

 - 2 Michelin star Restaurant Sat Bains (vouchers from £50 – £500).
 This amazing restaurant in Nottingham offers a 7 or 10 course tasting menu of exciting and inventive food.

 - Restaurant 22 in Cambridge.
 This elegant restaurant offers seasonal a’ la carte and tasting menus.
 A must try!

 - Any of the other fantastic restaurants featured.

+KitchenAid stand mixer?
 Treat a loved one to this super-versatile piece of kitchen equipment.
 For those who love baking and cooking, this will be endlessly.
 This is a splurge (prices start at £299), but it is so hard wearing and tough it is built to last.
 They come in a range of colours and sizes and can now be personalised!
 Do shop around for this item, as sometimes you can grab a less popular or discontinued colour at a lower price.
 Those who love to cook would also hugely appreciate a KitchenAid dishwasher to help with the post cooking cleaning up.

 3. A cookery course is a fantastic experience for the enthusiastic home chef.
 There are many offered, all varying in price and length.
 I have my eye on the Oxfordshire based Raymond Blanc Cookery School, and also the wonderful Macaron courses and More in Norwich.
 Here are some more inspiration for these cookery gift experiences.

 1. Magimix ice cream maker: This simple to use but highly effective ice cream maker is the ideal gift for those with a sweet tooth.
 Just pick your favourite recipe or flavour and off you go.
 Price around £39.99.

 2.A Recipe book: The gift that keeps on giving.
 A quality recipe book in my opinion should have a range of recipes that interest and inspire the home cook but most importantly produce delicious food.
 Meehna Sodha’s books are fantastic for delicious, fresh Indian food.
 Here are some of our other favourite vegetarian and vegan books.

 1.Measuring spoons: A kitchen essential.
 These stainless steel spoons are an excellent choice.
 They give you a range of measurements and are easy to clean.
 Many different brands are available.